-A complaint must be filed with the Student Relations Office within 90 calendar days of the occurrence of the incident or from the date upon which the student should reasonably have known about the matter(s) they are complaining about.
-Anonymous complaints will not be accepted.
-At each level, complaints must be in writing; however, e-mail complaints may be accepted with telephone confirmation.
-The Student Relations Office becomes directly involved in student concern/complaint only when the complaint has not been resolved at the regional level.
+Complaints should be filed within 90 calendar days of the occurrence of the incident or from the date upon which the student should reasonably have known about the matter(s) they are complaining about.
+Complaints submitted beyond one calendar year from date of graduation or withdrawal will not be accepted.